Who Needs Professional Liability Insurance?

 Malpractice insurance pays for the legal fees associated with a lawsuit, such as attorney’s fees, arbitration costs and settlement costs.
 If a physician is found to be responsible for malpractice and the patient wins the suit, the insurance coverage also pays for the damages.

-Who pays for the insurance depends on a client’s employment situation.
+Who pays for the insurance depends on a policyholder’s employment situation.
 If they are in a private practice, they might purchase a policy that protects themselves and others who work at the practice.
 Or they might purchase a policy that only covers themselves.
-If a client works in a hospital or for a large health care provider, their employer might purchase a policy for them.
+If a policyholder works in a hospital or for a large health care provider, their employer might purchase a policy for them.

 2. Errors and Omissions Insurance